Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Model extensions

-The current model development is a one-shot solution for path recommendation, which means the model will be run at the beginning of an incident ($h_0$) and output the recommendations for the whole incident period and after ($[h_0, h_H]$).
-In a real-world implementation, the model can be solved with a rolling horizon manner.
+The model discussed in the previous section is a one-shot solution for path recommendation, which means the model will be run at the beginning of an incident ($h_0$) and output the recommendations for the whole period of interest $[h_0, h_H]$.
+In application, the model would be implemented in a rolling horizon framework.

-Specifically, at time interval $\tilde{h}$, we first update the demand and supply information in the system, including new demand estimates, new demand uncertainty sets, new available path sets, new service routes and frequencies, new incident duration estimates, etc. Based on the formulation above (i.e., let $h_0 = \tilde{h}$)), we solve the model to obtain recommendations for time $[\tilde{h} - h_H]$.
-But we only implement the recommendation strategies for current time $\tilde{h}$ (i.e., $p_{\tilde{h}kr}^*$).
-In this way, the new information obtained with the evolution of the incident and system operations can be used to help with better model performance (this is known as adaptive robust optimization).
-Note that optimal path shares with $h > \tilde{h}$ are solved but not utilized in the rolling horizon manner.
-Then, when the time goes to $\tilde{h} + 1$, we can set $\tilde{h} = \tilde{h} + 1$ and solve the problem again.
+Specifically, at time interval $\tilde{h}$, we first update the demand and supply information, including new demand estimates, new demand uncertainty sets, new available path sets, new service routes and frequencies, new incident duration estimates, etc. Based on the formulation above (i.e., let $h_0 = \tilde{h}$)), we solve the model to obtain recommendations for time $[\tilde{h}, h_H]$.
+But we only implement the recommendation strategies for the current time $\tilde{h}$ (i.e., $p_{\tilde{h}kr}^*$).
+An illustration of the rolling horizon implementation is shown in Figure \ref{fig_rolling}.
+In this way, the new information obtained with the evolution of the incident and system operations can be used to improve model performance (this is known as adaptive RO).

+In the case study, we did not implement the rolling horizon for the following reasons.
+1) First, as we use the CTA system as the case study, the operators in the selected incident did not update operation changes once the decisions have been made.
+Hence, it becomes less meaningful for the rolling horizon with fixed operations.
+2) Second, there are computational time challenges in the case study.
+The main bottleneck comes from the simulation model.
+Running a simulation in the large-scale CTA network takes around 0.6 minutes.
+And our algorithm requires around 35 iterations to converge (see Section \ref{sec_model_converge}).
+3) Third, as mentioned before, a more holistic implementation of the rolling horizon includes the update of the ``uncertainty set'', which implies an adaptive robust optimization.
+This requires additional derivations on how to use previous demand realizations to generate the new demand uncertainty set, which deserves separate future research.